 The palace is still home to the current ruling prince.
 Of all the palaces in the world, this one is most exquisite in its furnishings and very unique in its construction.

 One example of its uniqueness is the Mirror Gallery that makes the room look longer and larger than what it really is.

 If you are visiting Monaco you can now get a free iPhone app featuring up-to-date facts and figures for the Principality’s legendary attractions, restaurants, bars, nightlife, hotels, shopping, spas, architecture.

-If you are interested in pictures of Monaco – you can get some amazing images created by Crevisio – below is an example.
+If you are interested in pictures of Monaco – you can get some amazing photography created by Crevisio – below is an example.